Bella Thorne Shakes Her Thing In A Red Bikini & Furry Jacket On Instagram

 Bella Thorne shared a new Instagram video with her fans, and it showed her shaking her thing in a red bikini top and a furry jacket.
 The funky outfit also included a pair of hot pink pants, as she accessorized with a silver crossbody purse.
 Bella also wore sunglasses with round rims, and her hair was down with a little side part.
-The actress shook her right hips and played with her sunglasses, as she also danced with her right arm.
+The actress shook her hips and played with her sunglasses, as she also danced with her right arm.

 It’s not unusual to see Thorne busting a move.
-Most recently on April 14, Bella shared another Instagram video of her working the crowd during a party.
+Most recently, on April 14, Bella shared another Instagram video of herself working the crowd during a party.
 She also shared a series of Instagram photos from what appears to be the same night.
 One of the photos showed Bella sitting in a ton of marshmallows with giant candy in cellophane wrapping.
 She sported a matching outfit consisting of what looks like a dress with mid-thigh high boots.
 The outfit was black with silver sparkles everywhere.

 And right now, Bella has a lot going on.
 In addition to all of her public appearances, she’s also busy with her makeup line called Thorne by Bella.
 She plugged her products last week, sharing a zoomed in photo of her various product colors as an Instagram update.

-In addition to all this, Bella is also keeping her fans in the know via her Instagram Stories.
+In addition to all of this, Bella is also keeping her fans in the know via her Instagram Stories.
 She posted some selfie videos, one which showed her dancing and shaking her head.
 And in another, she played with her hair and gave sultry looks to the camera.
-She wore a long-sleeved top or dress, and had her hair down with blonde highlights at the bottom.
+She wore a long-sleeved top or dress, and had her hair down with blond highlights at the bottom.

 Thorne has a ton of personality, and a story to tell too.
 She opened up to ABC News about her personal life.